bixb922/viper-examples/README.md

 Somewhere the docs state a maximum of 4 arguments for a viper function, that seems not to be a restriction anymore.

+The static analysis that MicroPython does is viper function by viper function.
+No information is carried over from the analysis of one function to the other.

 # Other topics